atmoswing/atmoswing-user-manual/docs/app-forecaster.rst

 The Forecaster
 ==============

-You will find here the documentation for AtmoSwing Forecaster.
+This section contains the documentation for AtmoSwing Forecaster.
 This document can also be downloaded as a pdf or epub using the bottom left menu.

 The Forecaster manual is divided into the following topics: